intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/case-user-comments.md

 ## Configuration

+*content to be added*

-Action appears automatically, no configuration is required.
+`Update` and `Delete` actions appear automatically, no configuration is required.